KShivendu/vscode-advanced-search/README.md

 You can make changes in the diff view and save and close the diff view to apply the changes.

-we're using Comby.
+We're using Comby.
 Please refer comby docs: https://comby.dev/docs/overview

 ## Citation:
 https://github.com/comby-tools/comby